 - Dark orange, yellow or brown urine can appear if someone is jaundiced.
 This is due to having too much bile pigment in their blood.

-- Vitamin B supplements can cause urine to become bight yellow.
+- Vitamin B supplements can cause urine to become bright yellow.

 - There are also many diseases which can influence the smell of urine.
 E. Coli bacteria can cause a terrible odor and Diabetes or starvation may cause a sweet and fruity smell.